Planetary Image Research Laboratory Planetary Image Research Laboratory

 Prompts will be given for the library, application and documention installation pathnames.
 All pathnames will be confirmed writable by the user before the installation of the distribution files is completed.

-An Uninstall script is also provided that can selectively remove the application, library and documentation files.
+An Uninstaller script is also provided that can selectively remove the application, library and documentation files.
 These scripts must be run in their original $PDS_JP2_DIR directory location along with the other files of the distribution package.

 These are command line user interface (CLUI) applications.
 The command line syntax usage and description of how they operate is located in the documentation.
 Just entering the application name to a shell will print a CLUI syntax summary; use the -Help option to get a complete syntax usage description.